ameyskulkarni/Detection-and-Localization-of-traffic-lights-using-RCNNs-on-Bosch-BSTLD-dataset/README.md

 Hyperparameters used- Number of samples for training- 1017, Number of samples for testing- 199 ROIs- 4 epoch length- 500 Epochs- 25 Anchors-9

 All results are visible in the ipynb files of training and testing.
+Images of all results are also added in this repo.
 I am planning to make the code more modular so that I can allocate resources to different modules separately and this issue is overcome.
 The accuarcy can further be improved by training over a larger dataset and running for more epochs.
 I will try to do this and improve the accuracy.
 Google drive link to check out the assignment- https://drive.google.com/open?id=1yhjyNElK5KrcR6O0-SU1SMDz_NIi9oSJ

 train.ipynb- used to train